Hip Replacement Surgery

 It is important that you avoid falls after your hip replacement surgery because a fall can result in damage to the new joint.
 Your therapist may recommend an assistive device (cane or walker) to help you walk until your strength and balance improve.

 Making certain modifications to your home may help you during your recovery.
-These modifications include, but are not limited to, the following:
+These modifications include the following:

 - Proper handrails along all stairs